1. Requests for support

 What is the longer-term trend?

-After a fall in 2020/21 during the Covid-19 pandemic, when requests from older people fell sharply, requests have returned to the general trend seen since 2015/16 of increasing demand for social care services.
+After a fall in 2020/21 during the Covid-19 pandemic, when requests from older people fell sharply, in 2021/22 requests returned to the general trend seen since 2015/16, of increasing demand for social care services.

-This is likely to reflect both an increasing older population and increasing disability among working-age adults: 23% of working age adults reported a disability in 2022/23, compared to 16% in 2012/13.
+This is likely to reflect both an increasing older population and increasing disability among working-age adults: 24% of working-age adults reported a disability in 2023/24, compared to 16% in 2012/13.

-In addition to data about the number of requests for support, the Department of Health and Social Care has begun to publish provisional statistics showing the number of assessments that local authorities carry out.
-For the first six months of 2024/25, 285,000 assessments were carried out, of which 89,000 were working-age adults and 196,000 were people over the age of 65.
+In addition to data about the number of requests for support, the Department of Health and Social Care (DHSC) has begun to publish official statistics in development showing the number of assessments that local authorities carry out.
+In September 2024, 48,000 people received local authority assessments, compared with 50,000 in September 2025.

 2. Access